yurisuika/Zehn/README.md

 ### Customization
 Zehn features various options to change the look and layout of the skin, including hiding and showing content, changing avatar style, and more.

 There are several options that mirror settings in Windows 10, such as using transparency effects and showing the accent color on window borders.

-You can also choose between using light or dark mode, or let Zehn sync with your system in auto mode!
+Along with the choice of light or dark mode, you can ensure Zehn matches your Windows 10 setup!
+You can even let Zehn automatically sync with your system mode!

+Zehn is built on the foundation of variables to make broad-sweeping changes a breeze and offer a high degree of consistency.
+You can use Millennium's Quick CSS feature or modify `~/custom.css` on SFP to override these variables found in `~/css/variables.css`!

 > [!NOTE]
 > #### Millennium
 > Use Millennium's Library Manager to select Zehn's options inside of Steam.
-You will be prompted to reload Steam when done.
 >
 > #### SFP
-> Edit the config in `~/config/options.json` to dynamically patch in options for the skin!
+> Edit the config in `~/options.json`.
 Please reference the [wiki](https://github.com/yurisuika/Zehn/wiki) to know what the values for each option may be.
 The skin folder must be named `Zehn` for this to work at the present time!

-> [!IMPORTANT]
-> Please note that if you are not using Millennium, you must now set the `enable` option to `true` in `options.json`, and vice versa.
-This is to prevent the JSON config patches from being injected in addition to the patches already selected through Millennium's own settings system.

-### Colorization
+### Color Blending
-You can colorize both the foreground and background of Zehn!
-Give Steam more than just a native look, give it your look!
+You can blend colors into both the foreground and background of Zehn.
+Give Steam more than just a native look, give it your look in either light or dark mode!

-Choose between using your accent color or custom colors and how much color you want blended with Zehn in either light or dark mode!

 ![color](https://raw.githubusercontent.com/yurisuika/Zehn/refs/heads/assets/color.png)

 > [!NOTE]
 > #### Millennium
-> Configure color blending under the `Theme` tab.
-You may manually set the colors under the `Colors` tab.
+> Configure color blending under the `Theme` tab and set the colors under the `Colors` tab.
 >
 > #### SFP
-> Edit the config in `~/config/options.json` as usual.
+> Edit the config in `~/options.json` as usual.
 Set the colors in `~/config/colors.css`.

 ### Acrylic
-Acrylic is a Fluent Design material that blurs the background with a translucent color along with a bit of noise.
-In Zehn, Acrylic is handled in two ways.
+Acrylic is a Fluent Design material that blurs the background of a surface with a translucent color along with a bit of noise.
+In Zehn, Acrylic is handled in two ways when `Transparency Effects` is enabled in the options.

-Certain surfaces will always have an acrylic blur on them.
-These are small panels that blur content within a window.
-You'll often find this below details and descriptions laid atop of images.
+Certain surfaces will always have an Acrylic blur on them.
+These are generally small panels that blur images behind them.

-Some windows have reactive panels that change into an acrylic blur on window focus when `Transparency Effects` is enabled in the options.
+Some windows have reactive panels that change into an Acrylic surface on window focus.
 These fall into two categories:
 * Panels that overlay and blur Steam content below them, such as the main window navbar.
-* Panels that blur the window background.
-These include various settings windows, notes, friends and chat.
-Of these, some are supported to give Steam a transparent background when using the DWMX plugin for Millennium.
-This allows the Acrylic to actually show through below the window and blur whatever is below it.
+* Panels that blur behind the window when focused, such as the settings windows.
+This requires the DWMX plugin for Millennium to work.

 ![acrylic](https://raw.githubusercontent.com/yurisuika/Zehn/refs/heads/assets/acrylic.gif)

 > [!WARNING]
 > Behind-window Acrylic may require additional compositing software to function.
-At this present time, DWMX's blur is not noted to work, but it will still make window backgrounds transparent.
-Presently, the only windows that support this functionality in Zehn are the pagelisted settings windows.
->
-> I personally use the `Translucent Windows` mod for Windhawk.
-Your choices will depend on your OS.
-Feel free to chat in the Steam Group or use GitHub Discussions for support!
+See the [Acrylic](https://github.com/yurisuika/Zehn/wiki/Acrylic) page on the wiki for a guide on how to get it to work!

 ### Reveal
-Reveal is a Fluent Design effect that reveals hidden backgrounds and borders in a radial gradient around the pointer upon hover.
+Reveal is a Fluent Design effect that reveals hidden backgrounds and borders where you mouse over.
+When `Transparency Effects` is enabled, certain buttons, lists, and more are given Reveal!

-In Zehn, when `Transparency Effects` is enabled, various interactive elements are given a Reveal effect.
-This is either done based on the mouse position within the surrounding container of the items, or base on the mouse position within the items themselves.

-Buttons take on with the first flavor.
-Both pagelist entries and context menu entries use the second flavor.
-Each has a distinction to how backgrounds and borders are styled.

 ![reveal](https://raw.githubusercontent.com/yurisuika/Zehn/refs/heads/assets/reveal.gif)